GeoffCox/sterling-svelte/README.md

-# svelte-sterling
+# sterling-svelte

-A Ui component library for svelte built with a minimalist eye and neutral palette.
+A U Icomponent library for svelte built with a minimalist eye and neutral palette.